Patient Triage Dashboard

 MVP scoping

 Once the design was finalised, it was time to involve the team to agree on what was necessary for our MVP.
-Previous conversations with our PM and Tech Lead already revealed that our team was going to have little front-end capacity during the rest of the cycle, hence it was crucial to commit to something we could deliver in time, providing value to our users.
+Given the limited front-end capacity, it was crucial to commit to deliverables that could be completed on time and provide value to our users.

 I shared some documentation beforehand so that, if needed, people knew what to expect.
 The session itself was incredibly helpful, and the team agreed collectively to what prioritise.
 I received useful input to tweak my design, and finalise our MVP.